PostgreSQL

 andpg_visibility

 XMIN extensions.
 Enabling these extensions can greatly increase the speed of incremental syncs and full imports, as well as handle wraparound scenarios.
 We highly recommend this solution for Enterprise-level users who use the XMIN incremental sync method.
-Learn more in the Solution section.
+See our FAQ page for more information on enabling these extensions.

 Therefore, we only use the XMIN method if WAL is not an option for you.
 We recommend using WAL as the primary incremental sync method if you have a high-volume transactional database.